-Approved outcomes will be monitored as a condition of any grant award.
+Approved outcomes will be included and monitored as a condition of any grant award.
+Please note: monitoring of outcomes cannot go beyond 31 December 2026 so must be able to be achieved by this date.

 5. Exclusions

 The following exclusions apply (list not exhaustive):